What Is TAM (Total Addressable Market)?

 Determining a product or service’s TAM is not a revenue projection.
 It is merely a way for companies to understand the size of the market currently.

-Total Addressable Market helps startups and even established businesses estimate the potential sales and revenues that can be generated from the market.
+Total Addressable Market helps startups and even established businesses estimate the potential sales and revenues that they can generate from the market.

-While calculating the TAM, it is crucial that the investor remains objective as any exaggeration may lead to higher investments in markets with less potential for growth and less Return on Investments (ROI).
-No entrepreneur or investor should ever look past the TAM of a new product or service before committing to them.
+While calculating the TAM, the investor must remain objective as any exaggeration may lead to higher investments in markets with less potential for growth and less Return on Investments (ROI).

-Total Addressable Market may also help discover markets with growth potential higher than what you could imagine.
-This data could also help secure more funds from investors which could ultimately lead to much better returns.
+Total Addressable Market may also help discover markets with higher growth potential than you could imagine.
+This data could also help secure more funds from investors and could ultimately lead to much better returns.